13 things you need to know about the TV licence (or maybe 130)

 2.TV detection is all a Big Lie.
 There is no evidence that the detector van really exists, other than as a photo-op van filled with scary-looking bits of electronics.
 The legality of warrentless electronic surveillance by the BBC has never been tested because no detector van evidence has ever been used in court.
 Privacy and proportionality are merely two of the reasons why it never will be.
 The BBC relies for convictions on the admissions extracted on the doorstep by its army of monitors, who get a bonus for every prosecution they bring (though this is not disclosed to the court).

-3. BBC/TVL prosecutes 150,000 people annually but even the BBC admits that a hard core of maybe a million put up a finger and get away with it.
+3. The prosecutions depend on confessions.
+If you do not confess, you will not get done.
+BBC/TVL prosecutes more than 150,000 people annually but even the BBC admits that a hard core of maybe a million households puts up a finger and get away with it.
 While most of those who get done are women and on benefits, most of those who don’t are the people the BBC’s inspectors don’t fancy tangling with.
 One of the highest rates of evasion is in Northern ireland.
 Wonder why?
 Only a handful are imprisoned after being unable or unwilling to pay the fine.
 Typically, the twin-setted, Archers-listening magistrates punish TV Licence evasion more harshly than they do assault.
 (Visit their courts – and weep.)
 The cases are processed by rote and the BBC is represented by a prosecutor employed by Capita.
 Legal aid is not available.
 This is British Justice – uncut.

 4. Intimidation is believed by the BBC to be the only effective tactic against people termed ‘evaders’ hence the expenditure of millions each year on threatening advertising campaigns claiming (falsely) “TV detector vans can quickly find you.”
 In one advertisement, a ‘license-cheat’ is seen swinging from the gallows at Tyburn as the mob cheer and spit at the corpse.
 This passes for humour.
 The BBC also advertises straightforwardly: ‘Get one or get done’ and promises to know where you live and whether you are licensed because of its all-knowing database.
 Is there any other organisation that treats its customers in such a manner?
 But of course these are not consumers in a traditional sense.
 They can send no meaniningful economic signal to the BBC, as they can to Murdoch, by cancelling Sky.
 They are captive ratepayers – victims, not viewers.
 Many people think it is just and proper that those who not not appreciate the BBC, nevertheless must pay for it.
 They will not explain why if the BBC is loved and respected, it should not be the case that those who love and respect it can choose to pay for it.